 Jake uses the medium of films to elicit positive change, giving representation to rarely seen characters and stories and promoting acceptance and understanding.
 All are used as educational tools in universities, schools, prisons and media events internationally.

-Using his platform to give a voice to the trans male community, Jake is now widely considered to be the most visible trans male in the UK.
+Using his platform to give a voice to the trans male community, Jake is now widely considered to be one of the most visible trans men in the UK.
 He has appeared on Lorraine, Sky News, Good Morning Britain, Channel 5 News, ITV News and London Tonight and has written for The Evening Standard, Cosmopolitan, GNI Magazine, BOYZ and Gay Star News.
 In 2014 Jake appeared as the first British man on the cover of FTM Magazine and covers for Attitude Magazine, Diva, GNI, QX, Vanity Hype and LGBT Weekly followed.

 Jake is currently working closely with MisFits Entertainment ('Alleycats'/'McQueen') on feature film ’Lavender' as well as two television drama pilots.
 Recent roles include ‘Colette’ directed by Wash Westmoreland (‘Still Alice’), and ITV’s ‘Butterfly’.

 Jake speaks internationally on trans issues, particularly in relation to film and media.
 In 2015 he was a panelist at the first trans specific event at The White House, and the following year was invited to present in Speaker’s House, Westminster.
 In July 2017, his short film about legislative change was launched in The Houses of Parliament.

 Jake was listed in OUT Magazine’s OUT100 List, The Independent’s Rainbow List, The Independent’s Pride Power List and The Guardian’s LGBT Power List.
 He is a patron of the Mermaids Charity, The Albert Kennedy Trust and the Ditch The Label anti-bullying project, and an ambassador and judge for the British LGBT Awards and The National Diversity Awards.

 Captain Hannah Graf (née Winterbourne) is an Officer of the British Army serving with the Royal Electrical and Mechanical Engineers.
 She is a decorated Officer, having deployed to Afghanistan, Kenya and Canada.